jenineharris/foundation-biostat-2020/README.md

 The options for obtaining free versions of the planned course book are limited by the new structures keeping us all safe in the pandemic (limited course reserves and library access), so there are now 2 options for course readings.
 While the main book is now *optional*, it remains highly preferred for use in the course.
 I have a number of options to make the for-purchase book less expensive if you want to do this option.

-*Please know that, based on my contract with the publisher, I do not expect to receive any royalties from purchases of my book for this semester and, if somehow I do unexpectedly receive royalties, I will donate them back to the university for scholarships.*
+*Please note that, based on my contract with the publisher, I do not expect to receive any royalties from purchases of my book for this semester and, if somehow I do unexpectedly receive royalties, I will donate them back to the Brown School for scholarships.*

 Options for obtaining the course book at low or no cost: